HelloGrayson/factory-girl-php/README.markdown

 FactoryGirl FixtureFactory
 --------------

-`FactoryGirl\Doctrine\Fixtures\FixtureFactory` provides convenient creation of Doctrine entities in tests.
+`FactoryGirl\Provider\Doctrine\Fixtures\FixtureFactory` provides convenient creation of Doctrine entities in tests.
 If you're familiar with [FactoryGirl](https://github.com/thoughtbot/factory_girl) for Ruby, then this is essentially the same thing for Doctrine/PHP.

 ### Motivation ###